-Important: actions following completion of the screening tool
+Important: actions following completion of the screening tool for 12-17 year olds

-- Screening tool Level 2 or 3 outcome: Follow procedures to refer to MASH - Screening tool Level 1 outcome: Advise CSE Team so the child/young person's details can be logged and risk level tracked.
-Address risks at an Early Help level: - Devise intervention to address specific risks highlighted in the screening tool - Carry out the planned work advising colleagues and CSE team if any changes are needed to the original plan - Regularly re-screen the child/young person's risks, escalating to MASH if the level of risk increases. - Screening outcome: no risks identified.
-No action needed
+- Screening tool Level 2 or 3 outcome: Follow procedures to refer swiftly to MASH, including the completed screening tool with the MASH referral. - Screening tool Level 1 outcome: Advise CSE Team so the child/young person's details can be logged and risk level tracked.
+Address risks at an Early Help level: - Devise intervention to address specific risks highlighted in the screening tool - Carry out the planned work advising colleagues and the CSE team if any changes are needed to the original plan - Regularly re-screen the child/young person's risks, escalating to MASH if the level of risk increases. - Screening outcome: no risks identified.
+No action required in relation to CSE, but any other concerns raised will need to be followed up swiftly in order to safeguard the child / young person.